bahdotsh/zp/README.md

 # zp

-zp is a cli command to copy the contents of the source file or of the std output buffer to the clipboard.
+`zp` is a cli command to copy the contents of the source file or of the std output buffer to the clipboard.
 To use the `zp`, simply open your terminal or command prompt (well install it first) and type `zp` followed by the name of the source file.
 For example:

-To copy the entire contents of the file:
 ```
 zp my_file.txt
 ```

-To get the first `n` (n is an integer) words of the  file :
+To get the first `n` words of the  file :
 ```
-zp my_file.txt n
+zp -s n my_file.txt
 ```
-To get the lines between a range, i.e., to get lines from `n` till `m` (n and m are integers) of the file:
+To get the lines between a range, i.e., to get lines from `n` till `m` of the file:
 ```
-zp my_file.txt n m
+zp -s n -e m my_file.txt
 ```
 Also you can use zp to copy from the std output buffer :
 ```